A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Light Field Calibration

+With all parameters initialized, a final joint optimization minimizes the complete light field reprojection error:

-where $p$ denotes a checkerboard grid point and $p_r = \mathbf{H}p$ represents the projection of $p$.
-It is worth noting that, according to our model, the center of the MLA defined in Eq.~\ref{eq:grid_final} remains constant during the nonlinear optimization and requires no additional adjustment.
-We use the Levenberg-Marquardt (LM) algorithm to minimize the cost function.
+where $\mathbf{p}$ is a detected image point and $\mathbf{p}_r = \mathbf{H} \mathbf{p}$ is its projection through the full model (Eq.~\ref{eq:model}).
+The MLA center positions defined by Eq.~\ref{eq:grid_final} remain constant throughout this refinement, further reducing the optimization degrees of freedom.
+The LM algorithm is used to minimize the cost function.